Joel Kojo: International career

 On 18 May 2023, Kojo was called up to the Kyrgyzstan national team for the first time as part of their 2023 CAFA Nations Cup squad.

 On 16 June 2023, Kojo made his debut for Kyrgyzstan, coming on as a 58th minute substitute for Atay Dzhumashev in a 5–1 defeat to Iran.

 On 11 September 2023, Kojo scored his first international goals in a friendly against Kuwait.

 On 25 January 2024, Kojo scored the only goal for Kyrgyzstan in their 2023 AFC Asian Cup campaign in a 1–1 tie against Oman, a goal that directly killed off hopes of both his adopted country and Oman from advancing at the expense of Indonesia.

 On 26 March 2024, Kojo scored his first international hat-trick during the 2026 FIFA World Cup qualification match against Chinese Taipei in a 5–1 home win.

 Personal life

 Born in Ghana, Kojo is a Ghanaian Muslim.
-He was naturalized by Kyrgyzstan and joined the Kyrgyzstan national team after competing in that country for a long time.
+He was naturalized by Kyrgyzstan and joined the Kyrgyzstan national team after competing in Kyrgyzstan for an extended period of time.